harsha-yuvaraj/Data-DashBoard-v2/README.md

 Author: **Harshavardan Yuvaraj**

-*This dynamic web dashboard seamlessly fetches comprehensive geographical data from Ninja's Country API.
-The application offers robust filtering capabilities and presents users with interactive bar charts (built using Recharts), enabling a nuanced exploration of the population vs. unemployment relationship.
-Additionally, the dashboard includes a feature where clicking on a country navigates the user to a dedicated page, providing more in-depth statistics for the selected country.
-This enhances the user experience, offering a unique perspective on geographic data trends.*
+This dynamic web dashboard fetches geographical data from Ninja's Country API.
+This application offers robust filtering capabilities and presents users with interactive bar charts (built using ReactJS Recharts library), enabling the exploration of trends such as population vs. unemployment relationship.
+Moreover, the dashboard includes a feature where clicking on a country navigates the user to a dedicated page, providing more in-depth statistics for the selected country.

 ## Demonstration